Ordinary Least Squares regression (OLS)

 An automatic selection of the variables is performed if the user selects a too high number of variables compared to the number of observations.
 The theoretical limit is n-1, as with greater values the X’X matrix becomes non-invertible.

 The deleting of some of the variables may however not be optimal: in some cases we might not add a variable to the model because it is almost collinear to some other variables or to a block of variables, but it might be that it would be more relevant to remove a variable that is already in the model and to the new variable.

-For that reason, and also in order to handle the cases where there a lot of explanatory variables, other methods have been developed such as Partial Least Squares regression (PLS).
+For that reason, and also in order to handle the cases where there are a lot of explanatory variables, other methods have been developed such as Partial Least Squares regression (PLS).

 analysieren sie ihre daten mit xlstat